mozilla-spidermonkey/spidermonkey-embedding-examples/docs/GC Rooting Guide.md

 The implementation should trace all the GC things contained in the object by calling `JS::TraceEdge`.

+### Common Pitfalls ###

+The C++ type system allows us to eliminate the possibility of most common errors; however, there are still a few things that you can get wrong that the compiler cannot help you with.
+There is basically never a good reason to do any of these.
+If you think you do need to do one of these, ask on one of SpiderMonkey's support forums: maybe we've already solved your problem using a different mechanism.

+- Storing a `JS::Rooted<T>` on the heap.
+  It would be very easy to violate the LIFO constraint if you did this.
+  Use `JS::Heap<T>` (see below) if you store a GC thing on the heap.
+- Storing a `JS::Handle<T>` on the heap.
+  It is very easy for the handle to outlive its root if you do this.
+- Returning a `JS::Handle<T>` from a function.
+  If you do this, a handle may outlive its root.

+### Performance Tweaking ###

+If the extra overhead of exact rooting does end up adding an unacceptable cost to a specific code path, there are some tricks you can use to get better performance at the cost of more complex code.

+- Move `JS::Rooted<T>` declarations above loops.
+  Modern C++ compilers are not smart enough to do LICM on `JS::Rooted<T>`, so forward declaring a single `JS::Rooted<T>` above the loop and re-using it on every iteration can save some cycles.
+- Raw pointers.
+  If you are 100% sure that there is no way for SpiderMonkey to GC while the pointer is on the stack, this is an option.
+Note: SpiderMonkey can GC because of any error, GC because of timers, GC because we are low on memory, GC because of environment variables, GC because of cosmic rays, etc.
+  This is not a terribly safe option for embedder code, so only consider this as a very last resort.

 ## GC things on the heap ##

 ### `JS::Heap<T>` ###